egodigital/node-ws/README.md

 ### With Express

-You are able to share the same port with and [express](http://expressjs.com/) and a web socket instance.
+You are able to share the same port with an [express](http://expressjs.com/) and web socket instance.

 ```typescript
 import * as express from 'express';